 The Bible provides its readers with the overall purpose and role of angels in Hebrews 1:7, 14.
 It states: “And of the angels he saith, Who maketh his angels spirits, and his ministers a flame of fire.
 Are they not all ministering spirits, sent forth to minister for them who shall be heirs of salvation?”

 In this portion of Scripture, we learn that God created angels to serve Him.
-They were also created to serve as “ministering spirits,” and were sent to Earth to be ministers to the heirs of salvation.
-In other words, the purpose of angels is to not only guide the children of God, but also to guard and protect them until they meet the Lord Jesus Christ.
+They were also created to serve as “ministering spirits” and were sent to Earth to be ministers to the heirs of salvation.
+In other words, the purpose of angels is not only to guide the children of God but also to guard and protect them until they meet the Lord Jesus Christ.

 Over the years, there has been a growing movement that denies the existence of angels.
 Even during the time of Jesus, the Sadducees denied the existence of these spiritual beings, as they refused to believe in anything that resembled the supernatural.
 In more modern times, denial continues in many forms.
-The Bible, however, is very clear with its description of angels, and leaves no room for doubt about their existence.
+The Bible, however, is very clear with its description of angels and leaves no room for doubt about their existence.
 In John 1:51, the Bible states: “And he saith unto him, Verily, verily, I say unto you, Hereafter ye shall see heaven open, and the ANGELS OF GOD ascending and descending upon the Son of man.”

-Anytime the Lord Jesus Christ wished to emphasize something in the Bible, He always began with the word, “Verily,” which also translates to both “listen” and “pay attention.”
+Anytime the Lord Jesus Christ wished to emphasize something in the Bible, He always began with the word “verily,” which also translates to both “listen” and “pay attention.”
 The mere fact that He uses the word “verily” twice in one verse means that the Lord Jesus clearly felt that this statement was very important.

 The Lord also refers to angels throughout His parables.
 In the parable of the tares, Christ states: “The enemy that sowed them is the devil; the harvest is the end of the world; and the reapers are the angels.”
 Christ also mentions angels in Matthew 26:53: “Thinkest thou that I cannot now pray to my Father, and he shall presently give me more than twelve legions of angels?”
 In this latter verse, the Lord says that He could have prayed to God the Father and that more than twelve legions of angels would have arrived to deliver Him from the Earth.